HyperChiicken/Moon/_posts/2019-06-22-psvita_modding_journey.md

 &ensp;&ensp;I decided to trade my new3DSXL for someone's PSvita slim on a game trading website (gametz.com).
 It was a bit bittersweet to let go of an old friend, but I haven't really gamed on it for a long time.
 So I thought I'd give the PSvita a go.
 Thus, my journey to modify my new old PSvita slim from <b>3.70</b> to <b>3.65enso</b>.

-&ensp;&ensp;Modifying a 3.70 original firmwarre (<b>OFW</b>) has not been possible until lately when theFlow released the <b>Trinity hack</b>.
+&ensp;&ensp;Modifying a 3.70 original firmware (<b>OFW</b>) has not been possible until lately when theFlow released the <b>Trinity hack</b>.
 The hack uses a vulnerability in the PSP emulation.
 It basically uses an official PSP demo found on the PSN store, mess with the files within, then converts it into the <b>Trinity hack</b>.
 This allows the <b>henkaku</b> and <b>VitaShell</b> to be installed on the PSvita with a 3.70 OFW.

 <figure>
 	<img src="/assets/img/enso_journey.jpg">